uncefact/vckit/website/versioned_docs/version-1.0.0-beta/overview/decentralised_identity.md

 <Disclaimer />

-Decentralized Identity and Self-Sovereign Identity: Empowering Users in Cross-Border Trade

 In the digital age, decentralized identity and self-sovereign identity models have emerged as powerful concepts that redefine the way individuals and organizations manage their personal information.
 In this concise overview, we will introduce the concepts of decentralized and self-sovereign identity and highlight the benefits they bring to cross-border trade.

 Decentralized Identity: